 The majority of Americans understand that social inequalities exist and that discrimination against socially marginalized groups is still a serious problem.
 By that, I mean that more than half of Americans believe these things to be true.
 And data support their beliefs.
 But look at the differences between Democrats’ and Republicans’ opinions about important forms of discrimination in U.S. society.
 The gap is huge.
 While just less than 1 in 3 Republicans feels that there is a lot of discrimination against Black people in the U.S., almost 8 in 10 Democrats support that statement.
 That’s what political polarization looks like.
 And Pew found that the trend is even more exaggerated among voters.

 Republicans and Democrats are not just divided about whether and what to do about forms of social inequality.
 They’re divided about whether these inequalities exist.
-And that is an enormous problem.Tristan Bridges, PhD is a professor at The College at Brockport, SUNY.
+And that is an enormous problem.Tristan Bridges, PhD is a professor at the University of California, Santa Barbara.
 He is the co-editor of Exploring Masculinities: Identity, Inequality, Inequality, and Change with C.J.
 Pascoe and studies gender and sexual identity and inequality.
 You can follow him on Twitter here.
 Tristan also blogs regularly at Inequality by (Interior) Design.